pesticides

 There are said to be ten times more micro-organisms than cells in the human body and millions per gram in healthy soil.
 Without them we would not survive.
 They are essential for the survival of plants and animals.
-Damaging them is asking for trouble.
-We depend on microorganisms in our gut for survival.
+Damaging them with pesticides is asking for trouble.
+We depend on microorganisms in the soil and in our gut for survival.

 effects